Clean Ammonia Synthesis - Clean Energy Carrier

-To utilize ammonia as fuel in power generation, ammonia needs to be "CO2 free Ammonia," and CO2 emission during CO2 free Ammonia production shall be minimized as far as possible.
+To utilize ammonia as fuel in power generation, ammonia needs to be "CO2 free Ammonia," and CO2 emission during clean Ammonia production shall be minimized as far as possible.
 The ideal way to produce such ammonia is the synthesis of hydrogen produced from renewable energy by water electrolysis and nitrogen separated from air.

 At present, ammonia synthesis conditions are at high temperature and pressure in the presence of an Fe-based catalyst in what is called the "Haber-Bosch Process."
 However, the hydrogen produced by the use of renewable energy from water through electrolysis is at low pressure.
 For the use of the "Haber-Bosch Process," high temperature/high pressure condition is necessary to produce ammonia, meaning that the hydrogen needs to be compressed to a high pressure ratio, and the energy efficiency of the process is decreased.
-To overcome this problem, high efficiency catalyst and its process under lower temperature/lower pressure conditions than the "Haber-Bosch Process" have been developed.
+To overcome this problem, it is necessary that high efficiency catalyst and its process under lower temperature/lower pressure conditions than the "Haber-Bosch Process" have been developed.

 Outline of Current Research and Development